Ward Centers: Redevelopment in the Ward Centers

-The Howard Hughes Corporation has planned to redevelop most of the Ward Centers by building condo towers, more retail, and will eventually have a Skyline Station.
-They already have transformed the Ward Centers such as the redevelopment of the Ward Warehouse, Ward Gateway center, Ward Farmers Market/Marukai and soon Ward Centre.
-They are already expected to complete the transformation later in the 2020s.
+The Howard Hughes Corporation plans to redevelop most of the Ward Centers with new condo towers, more retail, and eventually, a Skyline Station.
+Redevelopment is already complete at the Ward Warehouse, Ward Gateway center, Ward Farmers Market/Marukai and soon Ward Centre.
+They are expected to complete the full transformation in the late 2020s.

 Changes seen in the Ward Centers (Ward Village)

 In 2016, the old Pier 1 Imports was demolished to make way for Anaha.
 In 2017, the Office Depot/Nordstrom Rack anchored building was demolished to make way for Aeo/Whole Foods.
 In late 2017, the Ward Warehouse building, built in the 1970s, was mostly demolished to make way for Gateway Towers.
 At the same time, The Marukai Ward store and surrounding warehouses was shut down and was demolished to make way for the public Victoria Ward park, and the A'alii, Kōʻula, and The Park Ward Village condos.
 In 2019, the Ward Plaza was demolished to make way for The Launiu.
 In 2021, The Ward Gateway center was demolished to make way for The Park Ward Village, Mahana, and the future Skyline Station.
 In 2024; the Ward Warehouse parking garage was finally demolished to make way for Kalae.

-The Ward Centre, built in the 1980s, will be demolished to make way for Melia and Ilima.
-The date is currently to be determined.
+The Ward Centre was a former shopping center, which had operated since 1982, closed permanently on June 30, 2026, after more than four decades of operation.
+The closure was part of the continued redevelopment of Ward Village, with the property planned for demolition and replacement by two luxury condominium towers at the Kakaʻako site.
+Hawaii News Now reported that redevelopment plans called for about 369 housing units, 20,000 square feet of retail space, and a one-acre public park.
+Several longtime tenants either relocated or closed as the center prepared to shut down.